TeXhackse/LaTeX-ZUGFeRD/INSTALL.md

 ## Recommended setup

-As this package is now released via CTAN, it's hightly recommended to use the TeX Live Manager (or the MikTeX console) for installation.
+As this package is now released via CTAN, it's highly recommended to use the TeX Live Manager (or the MikTeX console) for installation.

 ## Minimal portable TeX Live via DEPP

-Additionally, for it's possible to use the Island of TeX's DEPP project to create a minimal portable TeX Live installation only including the dependencies for this kind of documents.
+Additionally it's possible to use the Island of TeX's DEPP project to create a minimal portable TeX Live installation, only including the dependencies for this kind of documents.
 This repository includes a `DEPENDS.txt` for this purpose.

 Please be aware that the soft dependencies are those required to typeset the demo file.